 What This Means for Idaho Estate Planning

-The absence of state estate and inheritance taxes in Idaho simplifies certain aspects of estate planning.
-But families still need to consider federal requirements and other important planning elements.
+The absence of state estate and inheritance taxes in Idaho simplifies certain aspects of estate planning, but families still need to address federal requirements and other important planning elements.

-Idaho residents with substantial assets should still work with qualified tax professionals to address federal estate tax planning.
+Idaho residents with substantial assets often work with qualified tax professionals to address federal estate tax planning strategies.

-For families with estates under the federal exemption threshold, the focus can shift to other important considerations.
-Those include establishing trusts and ensuring proper beneficiary designations on retirement accounts and life insurance policies.
+For families with estates under the federal exemption threshold, planning focuses on other important elements like establishing trusts to avoid probate and ensuring proper beneficiary designations on retirement accounts and life insurance policies.
+Many Idaho families find that creating a living trust helps streamline the transfer of assets while maintaining privacy and avoiding the costs and delays of probate court.

-(Learn More: Read about revocable trusts in Idaho versus Nevada.)
+(Learn More: Read about revocable trusts in Idaho versus Nevada and the cost of probate in Idaho.)